 Hey ya, I am back after a rejuvenating summer break.
 Lots of traveling, family gatherings all punctuated by food now and then.
-Slipping back into routine can be overwhelming and sometimes depressing but its always good to be back home, reconnect with friends and to your own work space.
+Slipping back into routine can be overwhelming and sometimes depressing but its always good to be back home, reconnect with friends and to your own work space, your own home office.

 Speaking of work space, this post is picture heavy as I share lots of tips with pictures to setup your own home office and that too on a budget.
 Working from home can be challenging in so many ways, not only you need self motivation, discipline, schedule but also a space.
 It can be just a chair in a corner of your house but it should be a dedicated one.
 Lot of things have been said about working from home and you can find tons of articles but in my humble opinion this is a great option if you are a young mom (or a mom of young kids 😉 , your potential workplace involves lot of commuting or your work is freelance/self employed/ entrepreneurial sort.
 Whether its serious office kind of work or creative, you should be having a space for the said task.
 It just gets you into mood and boosts productivity.
 With the advent of internet and communication channels, work from home has become quite trendy.